Massachusetts State Police: Overtime theft probe

 On March 20, 2018, Attorney General Maura Healey announced that her office was reviewing the "apparent discrepancies between overtime paid and actual patrols worked," by 21 state troopers of the Troop E division.
 Of the 21 state troopers, 19 were active, one was retired and another, Trooper Matthew Sheehan, was already suspended due to racist messages he posted online.
 Colonel Kerry Gilpin addressed the media and said one of the alleged offenders put in for as many as 100 no-show shifts during 2016.

 On April 2, 2018, Governor Baker announced the elimination of Troop E due to the ongoing overtime investigation that found dozens of active and former troopers allegedly putting in for overtime shifts for which they did not work.
 State Police Colonel Kerry Gilpin also announced that location of State Police cruisers will be tracked by Global Positioning System (GPS) technology known as automatic vehicle Locator technology, and the state police will also develop a body camera program.

 On June 27, 2018, the Federal Bureau of Investigation agents arrested three Massachusetts state troopers for allegedly stealing thousands of dollars for overtime work they didn't complete in calendar year 2016.
 The troopers allegedly took steps to conceal their fraud by altering tickets written to make it look like the citations were issued during claimed overtime shifts.
 Sometimes tickets submitted by the troopers were fictitious or never actually issued to known motorists.
 Each of the three troopers were charged with a single embezzlement count.

+In July 2020, the Massachusetts State Police announced disciplinary action against 15 former Troop E members who had been implicated in the overtime investigation but had not been criminally charged.
+The troopers received suspensions ranging from 60 to 841 days and were ordered to pay restitution ranging from $2,941 to $15,901.
+They were also reduced in seniority, removed from promotional lists, barred from programmed overtime for two years, and required to complete remedial time-and-attendance training.
+Mark Augusta was among the 15 troopers disciplined.
+In January 2023, the Commonwealth reached a settlement with Augusta concerning $10,835 in overtime that it alleged he had been paid for but had not worked.
+The Massachusetts Office of the Inspector General subsequently reported that Augusta repaid the full amount owed under the restitution agreement.